john-kurkowski/john-kurkowski.github.io/about/index.md

 someone like me, you might get design-by-committee, as opposed to design by a domain expert.

-I say I'm a UI Engineer but I have a hand in it all.
+I say I'm a UX Engineer but I have a hand in it all.
 A jack of all trades.

 ### Usability Focus

-I say UI specifically because it's my personal mission to make human-computer interfaces more usable and informative.
+I say UX specifically because it's my personal mission to make human-computer interfaces more usable and informative.
 I grew up in the Internet age, thrilled by what a computer could do for me.
 A familiar story for most techies.